-This method works best with gas mass flow measurement.
-Due to heat absorption considerations, it is challenging to get a strong signal using thermal mass flow meters in liquids.
+This method works best with measuring gas mass flow.
+Due to heat absorption considerations, getting a solid signal using thermal mass flow meters in liquids is challenging.

 While all thermal mass flowmeters use heat to make their flow measurements, there are two different methods for measuring how much heat dissipates.

 Constant Temperature Differential Meters

 One approach is called the constant temperature differential thermal gas mass flowmeter.
 Sage Metering uses this method which utilizes two temperature sensors: a heated sensor and another that measures the temperature of the gas.
 The mass flow rate is computed based on the amount of electrical power or energy expressed in milliwatts required to maintain a constant difference in temperature between the heated sensor and the passive temperature sensor.

 Constant Current Differential Meters

-Because of its slow response characteristics, a second less popular concept is called a constant current thermal mass flow meter.
+Because of its slow response characteristics, a second less popular concept is a constant current thermal mass flow meter.
 Meters using this method also have a heated sensor and another sensor that senses the temperature of the flow stream.
 The power or energy delivered to the heated sensor is kept constant.
 The mass flow is measured as a function of the difference between the temperature of the heated sensor and the flow stream.

-Both methods are based on the principle that higher velocity flows result in a more significant cooling effect as heat redirects from the heated sensor.
+Both methods are based on the principle that higher velocity flows result in a more significant cooling effect as heat redirects from the heated detector.

-- Thermal flowmeters have no moving parts, reducing maintenance and permitting the use in demanding application areas, including saturated gas.
+- Thermal flowmeters have no moving parts, reducing maintenance and permitting their use in demanding application areas, including saturated gas.